 Jefferson Parish Sheriff Joseph Lopinto said, “We want to give the family closure.”

-To give the family closure they completed this environmentally-safe made out of clay this morning.
+To help give the family closure, they completed this environmentally safe dam made out of clay Tuesday morning.

 “We are going to let it settle and add more clay material if there are any gaps,” the Sheriff stated.

 Now that the dam is built the volunteer crews cleaned the duckweed and algae before they could pump the water out to drain the canal.

 “The concern is that the duckweed would be on top of the sediment below so we have to sift through every log to see what’s underneath,” Sheriff Lopinto said.

 By clearing the duckweed it provides better visibility for crews in their search.